 Composing with Horizontal Lines

-Horizontal lines in the frame can be used for composition.
-These lines will make the viewer’s eye move from left to right of the frame.
-The frame will look more attractive if you can include your subject in this type of line in your photography composition.
+You can use the horizontal lines in the frame for composition.
+These lines guide the viewer’s eye to move from the left to the right of the frame.
+The frame will appear more engaging if you can include your subject in these type of lines in your photography composition.

-Here, the yellow building sections act as the horizontal lines that aid in the photo composition.
-The windows along with the air conditioner are the different elements in the scene.
+In this example, the yellow sections of the building act as the horizontal lines that enhance the composition.
+The windows and air conditioners serve as the additional elements in the scene.

 9. Composing with Lines: Vertical